Posted on Thu, May. 12, 2011

 last updated: October 04, 2011 05:55:51 PM

 Chandler described a large wound that spread over most of bin Laden's head, severe bruising, swelling and brain matter.
-The level of specific detail depicted in the photos, coupled with DNA evidence provided, should serve as proof of bin Laden's death, Chandler said.
+The level of specific detail depicted in the photos, coupled with DNA evidence, should serve as proof of bin Laden's death, Chandler said.

-At least some of the photos show bin Laden's face, or what remained of it after he was shot twice by a Navy SEAL.
-Administration officials say one bullet hit bin Laden, 54, above the left eye and the other entered his chest.
+Administration officials have said one bullet hit bin Laden, 54, above the left eye and the other entered his chest.